zeroxoneafour/acpi-events/readme.md

 # acpi-events
 A set of nice Advanced Configuration and Power Interface modules.

-To build, run `set-user.sh USERNAME`, where `USERNAME` is your user name.
 To install, run `sudo install.sh`.
+ALSA does not require user-specific building.

 All scripts, installed or not, in this project are licensed under the MIT License.
 See license.txt.